 - 1 Are you comparing volumetric flow with standardized flow?
-See Section 8.1, Setup Menu 1, Calibration ID #, Gas Constant, Calibration Type. - 2 If both units are set to "Standardized", are both units set to the same standardized conditions?
-See Section 8.3, Setup Menu 3, Temp.
-Correction Factor, Temp. & Pressure Formats.
-If a standardization temperature of 21C is compared against a standardization temperature of 0C, an error of approximately 7.5% can result. - 3 Are there any large containers in the flow stream, such as extra tubing, large damper(s), Magnehelic gauges, etc.?
-These items can cause inaccurate readings. - 4 Is the flow source strong enough that it will not be affected by small variants of back pressure?
+See Setup Menu 1, Calibration Type. - 2 If both units are set to "Standardized", are both units set to the same standardized conditions?
+See Setup Menu 3, Temp.
+Correction Factor, Temp. & Pressure Formats. - 3 Are there any large containers in the flow stream (dead volume), such as extra tubing, large damper(s), Magnehelic gauges, etc.?
+These items can cause inaccurate readings.
+See Table 1, page 10. - 4 Is the flow source strong enough that it will not be affected by small variants of back pressure?

-A-11.0 During Leak Test, "Leakage > 9.999 ccm" appears on display
+A-11.0 During Leak Test, "Maintenance Reqd" appears on display